pascallando/jquery-ktest/README.md

 ####Question hints

 For each question defined in a test, you can specify a hint text, which will be shown after the user validated his answer.
-Just add a `.info` div to your question definition:
+Just add a `.infos` div to your question definition:

 ```html
 <div class="question">